 Even if some things have value, you simply don’t have time to organize a garage sale or sell everything online.
-Don’t try to eke every penny out of the decluttering process, and just donate to charity or throw the items out.
+Don’t try to eke every penny out of the decluttering process; just donate to charity or throw the items out.
 If you do not get these things out of your home, you will never be able to downsize.

 However, be careful not to dump items onto charities.
 Charities spend millions of dollars annually disposing of garbage that they cannot sell.
 If the amount of stuff you have is overwhelming and you will not sell it and cannot donate it, get a dumpster and spend a day throwing everything away.

 Think of it this way: Every month you procrastinate in getting rid of things prevents you from downsizing to a smaller home.
 If that is costing you $500 extra in rent or mortgage costs, then it’s not worth it to wait to sell things where you will only get pennies on the dollar.

 By the time you are getting rid of your furniture, you should know where you’re moving to and what will fit in the new location.
 Measure repeatedly; there is no point in paying to move something that will not fit.
-Actually that can be a disaster when you discover on move-in day that something won’t fit and you have to figure out how to get rid of it ASAP in a new location.
+That can be a disaster when you discover on move-in day that something won’t fit and you have to figure out how to get rid of it ASAP in a new location.

 Save all the money you make from selling any excess furniture.

 Hire a professional

 If you cannot get the decluttering done yourself, seek professional help.
 Experts like Chaos to Order charge $80 or more per hour.
 This may seem expensive, but you should view it as an investment.

 An expert can:

 - expedite the process so you can declutter faster, move and start saving money sooner.

 - help get you started and/or keep you on track.

 - help you make decisions, organize a garage sale or hook you up with an eBay seller.